-Investing in our (Commu inities , P e ople & Life estyle Our family-frien dly Shire and supportive community spirit are un , l institutio ons that promote posit ive community, health, Corporate Plan Activity Educat Area of Operations Accountability Creationa Expected Completion By l OUTCOI Quarter Progress Status NES.
-Overall Progress Amended Completion Date Measure of Success How successfully has this outcome been achieved for this quarter?
+Our family-friendly Shire and supportive community spirit are underpinned by sustainable facilities and institutions that promote positive community, health, educational, and recreational outcomes.

+Corporate Plan Activity Area of Operations Accountability Expected Completion By Quarter Progress Status Overall Progress Amended Completion Date Measure of Success How successfully has this outcome been achieved for this quarter?
+CHILDCARE SERVICES Council aspires toward achieving and maintaining a rating of "Meeting" or "Exceeding" the National Quality Standard across the seven (7) quality areas.
+Director of Community Services and Economic Development Annually • 50% Council receives a "Meeting" or "Exceeding" rating for the Curry Kids Early Learning Centre.
+Council is engaging with the department of Education to secure intensive coaching and additional training and support for staff.
+Council has secured funding under the kindy uplift program to support the Kindy programming.
+Business plan to address opportunity to meet or exceed the NQF.
+Director and assistant director attended leadership training and childcare industry conference.
+Meeting in 3 out of 7 areas.
 OUT OF SCHOOL HOURS CARE Survey responses have consistently shown high levels of interest in the provision of vacation care in Cloncurry, identifying this service as impacting on population attraction and retention.
-Director of Community Services and Economic Development Annually • 50% Council supports (initiatives to offer) vacation care services in Cloncurry for 2022-23.
+Director of Community Services and Economic Development Annually • 70% Council supports (initiatives to offer) vacation care services in Cloncurry for 2022-23.
 Council supports (initiatives to offer) after school care services in Cloncurry for 2022-23.
-Council delivered school holiday activities for the September and Dec/Jan school holidays including minute-to-win-it activities, cooking classes, pool parties, 12 elves of Christmas, movie marathon, colouring competition, and craft activities in collaboration with community partners.
-Council supported PCYC with funding for the delivery of circus skills workshops over the September school holidays.
-Council coordinated and promoted a community wide school holiday program for the September and Dec/Jan school holidays, in collaboration with community stakeholders.
-Curry Kids Business Plan in under development and the scope includes the needs for the plan to consider community need and capacity to delivering OSHC and Vacation care programs.
+Council delivered School holiday activities for the September and Dec/Jan school holidays including minute to win it activities, cooking classes, pool parties, 12 elves of Christmas, Movie Marathon, Colouring competition, and craft activities in collaboration with community partners.
+Council support PCYC with funding for the delivery of circus skills workshops over the September school holidays.
+Council coordinated and promoted a community wide school holiday program for the September and Dec/Jan school holiday, in collaboration with community stakeholders.
+Curry Kids Business Plan in under development and the scope includes the needs for the plan to consider community need and capacity to deliver OSHC and Vacation care program.
+Council supports, through direct investment or through facilitation and advocacy, the services, facilities, and clubs that enable and encourage participation in sport and recreational activities and events.
 SPORT & RECREATION AQUATIC FACILITY Council invests in a wide-range of sport and recreation assets and funds a wide-range of sport and recreation activities.
 This investment is aimed at promoting community well-being and in maintaining/enhancing the liveability of our community.
-Director of Infrastructure and Environment Monthly reporting ~ 100% Complete tender process and award contract for management of the Cloncurry Aquatic Facility Monthly reporting on key Agreement parameters (usage, regulatory compliance, maintenance etc.) Reporting incorporated to Council monthly meetings.
-Council supports, through direct investment or through facilitation and advocacy, the services, facilities, and clubs that enable and encourage participation in sport and recreational activities and events.
-SPORT & RECREATION STRATEGY Council invests in a wide-range of sport and recreation assets and funds a wide-range of sport and recreation activities.
-This investment is aimed at promoting community well-being and in maintaining/enhancing the liveability of our community.
-Director of Community Services and Economic Development Quarterly reporting • 50% • Development and implementation of a 4-year Sport & Recreation Strategy to coincide with the 2022-26 Corporate Plan RFQ project brief developed for the development of the Activate Cloncurry Strategy, the strategy will form the road map for the future provision of sport, play, active recreation, open spaces and play spaces across the shire for the next 5 years.
-Procurement is complete and the project is on hold subject to securing appropriate funding.
-Auskick program supported by Council and delivered in collaboration with AFL QLD.
-School-based program supported by a community grant.
-Council supported a community grant for Rugby 10's completion to be held in Cloncurry.
-Council continues to advocate to attract a Country Round game for Cloncurry.
-Council is a member of the North Queensland Sports Foundation and has funded PCYC to facilitate Group Fitness and Senior Fit programs through funds received from NQSF.
-NQSF has indicated there is more funding for 2023.
-SPORT & RECREATION TOURISM - CORELLA DAM Council, individually, and as a member of the Outback Queensland Tourism Association is constantly looking to build the tourism profile of the area.
-This includes building the profile of signature destinations such as the Corella Dam and the Chinaman Creek Dam.
-Chief Executive Officer Director of Community Services and Economic Development Quarterly reporting • 50% 30 June 2023 Secure relevant tenure (freehold and reserve) over Corella Dam / Clem Walton Park Corella Dam / Clem Walton Park Masterplan - camping and recreation substantively progressed Consistent messaging over the last 6-9 months from the Department of Resources is that the offer is pending.
+Director of Infrastructure and Environment Monthly reporting • 75% Complete tender process and award contract for management of the Cloncurry Aquatic Facility Monthly reporting on key Agreement parameters (usage, regulatory compliance, maintenance etc.) Contract extension awarded through to 30 June 2024.
+Reporting incorporated to Council monthly meetings.